eclipse-sumo/sumo/docs/web/docs/Demand/Shortest_or_Optimal_Path_Routing.md

 ## Mapmatching
 Since version 1.2 duarouter supports mapping positions to roads using attributes that end with 'XY' or 'LonLat'.
 The latter only works in networks that are geo-referenced.
 The maximum distance for map-matching can be configured using option **--mapmatch.distance** (since version 1.5)

-!!! caution
-    SUMO does not yet support these mapping attributes.

 By setting the option **--mapmatch.junctions**, positions are mapped to junctions instead of edges.
 The routes are then [computed between junctions](#routing_between_junctions).

 ## Vehicle Types